• Skip to primary navigation

 Recipe Tips

-• Add some heat: If you like your teriyaki spicy, add a small amount of Sriracha sauce directly into the sauce, or drizzle it on top of the bowls instead.
+• If you want heat, add a small amount of sriracha to the sauce or drizzle it over the finished bowls.

 Storing Tips